In this Article

 - The Cavern Club - Inspired by basement jazz clubs in Paris, the owner opened up a music club in a basement that had been used as an air-raid shelter during the Second World War.
 Famous for bringing in local acts, The Beatles made 292 appearances here, including one on the 9th of November, 1961, when Brian Epstein saw the group and signed on to be their manager.
 Today the club is still open, showcasing local talent along side Beatles tribute acts.
 Admission varies depending on the act, but it is generally free during the day to enter.

-- Liverpool Philharmonic Orchestra - one of the best orchestras in Britain, and probably Europe.
+- Liverpool Philharmonic Orchestra - One of the best orchestras in Britain, and probably Europe.

 - Two very different cathedrals sit at opposite ends of Hope Street, the Anglican Liverpool Cathedral and the Catholic Metropolitan Cathedral.
 The Liverpool, started in 1904 and completed in 1978, is a traditional Gothic design with imposing large spaces and magnificent stained glass windows.
 The Metropolitan is very modern, and despite looking newer, the Met was consecrated in 1967, meaning it was completed before the Gothic Anglican Cathedral down the street.
 The Met is circular in design and topped with a round spire with spikes jutting up into the air.